-Over the past week, K. brevis was observed in 24 samples taken in and offshore of Pinellas County.
-Water samples taken on 3/15/2023 have shown low concentrations in Redington Shores and low concentrations in Redington Beach.
+Water samples taken on 3/31/2023 have shown no/background concentrations of Karenia brevis in Redington Shores and low concentrations in Madeira Beach.
 You can check on Pinellas County’s Red Tide monitoring results by clicking here.

 Red tide is a type of harmful algae bloom (HAB) caused by an increase or “bloom” in the concentration of certain microscopic algae in the water.
 The presence of red tide can affect some people and impact fish and marine wildlife.